 Tip: Click here for more on managing logins and registrations.

 Another key feature is building your app so that each user can log in and only access their own records.

 For example, if you have a project management app showing Projects, you want each Project Manager to log in and see their own Projects, not the Projects of any other Project Managers.

-When adding views to a page protected by a login, you'll see options to set up the view to work this way:
+When you add views to a page that is protected by a login, you will have the opportunity to customize the view to suit your needs:

-When that employee logs in they'll only see those Projects connected to their user record.
+Once an employee logs in, they will have access to view only the Projects that are connected to their user record.